 7. Palma de Mallorca

 Undoubtedly, Palma De Mallorca is an adults’ haven, but it is also home to several attractions that can bring fun distractions to your Spanish family trip.
 There are several ways to tour this port area of Spain.
 Among the popular and the easiest options are the “hop-on hop-off” tour buses that will take you to the Bellver Castle and the ferry tour to enjoy the Mallorca harbor front.
 The more traditional, but cost-effective way of exploring the city is by foot.
 You can walk around the city and see the Cathedral, La Almudaina, and the San Francisco Church.
 Palma de Mallorca is just as packed with attractions for the kids.
 Castles to scale, beautiful beaches to enjoy, and wild water parks to splash, name it and they have it!
+This makes Palma de Mallorca one of the top 10 cities in Spain and one of the best cities in Spain to visit with kids, alone as a solo traveler, with friends, or as a couple.

 Best time to visit Palma de Mallorca